fortis45/Coffee_Shop/README.md

-if -else
+if -else,
-while loop
+while loop,
-exception handling using try-catch block
+exception handling using try-catch block.